 Combine frozen apple juice concentrate and chilled water in a spray bottle.
 Spritz dough with apple juice mixture, folding it in with a large, rubber spatula.
 After you've used about 3 tablespoons liquid, check dough for consistency by squeezing it in your hands.
 It should hold together when squeezed, but remain relatively dry to the touch.
 If necessary, spritz with a little more liquid, folding with the spatula.
 Form dough into a ball and wrap in plastic wrap.
 Refrigerate for 30 minutes, or until filling is ready.

-Sauté pears in butter until soft and golden and juices have mostly evaporated.
-Add 1/2 cup sugar, cranberries, spices and salt and cook another 5 minutes.
+Sauté pears in butter over medium until soft and golden and juices have mostly evaporated, about 10 minutes.
+Add sugar, cranberries, spices and salt and cook another 5 minutes.
 Stir in orange zest and flour and cool to room temperature.
-Taste and add sugar if desired.
+Taste and add sugar, if desired.

 Uncover turnovers, brush with egg white and sprinkle with coarse sugar.
 Cut three steam vents in the top of each turnover and arrange on a foil-lined baking sheet, preferably an air-bake sheet.
 Bake for 20 to 30 minutes, until crust is golden and fruit is bubbling out the top of the vents.